-On December 23, 2021, a putative class action lawsuit alleging violations of the Securities Exchange Act of 1934 was filed in the United States District Court, Central District of California, against the Company, among others, and its current Global CEO, its former CFO, its current Chief Product and User Ecosystem Officer, as well as the CFO of Legacy FF and former CFO of FF, and the Co-CEOs of PSAC.
+On December 23, 2021, a putative class action lawsuit alleging violations of the Securities Exchange Act of 1934 was filed in the United States District Court, Central District of California, against the Company, among others, and its current Chief Executive Officer, its former Chief Financial Officer, its current Chief Product and User Ecosystem Officer, as well as the CFO of Legacy FF and former CFO of FF, and the Co-CEOs of PSAC.
 Also, on March 8, March 21, April 11, and April 25 2022, putative stockholder derivative lawsuits were filed in the United States District Court, Central District of California and United States District Court, District of Delaware against numerous current and former officers and directors of the Company alleging violations of the Securities Exchange Act of 1934 and various common law claims.
-See "Business - Legal Proceedings" for further information regarding these lawsuits.
+See "Business - Legal Proceedings and Vendor Trust" for further information regarding these lawsuits.

 In connection with the Special Committee investigation, FF, certain members of the management team and FF employees received a notice of preservation and subpoena from the staff of the SEC stating that the SEC had commenced a formal investigation relating to the matters that were the subject of the Special Committee investigation beginning in October 2021.
 FF, which had previously voluntarily contacted the SEC in connection with the Special Committee investigation, is cooperating fully with the SEC's investigation.
-The outcome of such an investigation is difficult to predict, and the SEC may expand the scope of its investigation beyond that of the Special Committee.
+The outcome of such an investigation is difficult to predict.
 We have incurred, and may continue to incur, significant expenses related to legal and other professional services in connection with the SEC investigation.
 At this stage, we are unable to assess whether any material loss or adverse effect is reasonably possible as a result of the SEC's investigation or estimate the range of any potential loss.
-In addition, the SEC may subject our directors, officers and employees to fines, penalties and other punitive actions.
-In addition, in June 2022, FF received a preliminary request for information from the U.S. Department of Justice in connection with the matters that were the subject of the Special Committee investigation, and FF is in the process of responding to, and intends to fully cooperate with, such request.